 - If piston rings were removed, see Disassembly/ Inspection and Service procedure to install rings. - Lubricate cylinder bore, piston, and piston rings with engine oil.
-Compress rings using a piston ring compressor.

-- 3. Lubricate crankshaft journals and connecting rod bearing surfaces with engine oil. - 4.
-Make sure FLY stamping on piston is facing toward flywheel side of engine.
+Compress rings using a piston ring compressor. - Lubricate crankshaft journals and connecting rod bearing surfaces with engine oil. - Make sure FLY stamping on piston is facing toward flywheel side of engine.
 Use a hammer with a rubber or wood grip and gently tap piston into cylinder.
-Be careful oil ring rails do not spring free between bottom of ring compressor and top of cylinder. - Install inner rod cap to connecting rod using screws and torque in increments to 13.6 N·m (120 in. lb.).
-Illustrated instructions are provided in service rod package. - 6.
-Repeat above procedure for other connecting rod and piston assembly.
+Be careful oil ring rails do not spring free between bottom of ring compressor and top of cylinder. - Install inner rod cap to connecting rod using screws.
+Torque in increments to 13.6 N·m (120 in. lb.). - Repeat above procedure for other connecting rod and piston assembly.